 These Crispy Smashed Potatoes are topped with butter and rosemary, then baked in the oven until perfectly crispy.
 They make a great side dish for breakfast or dinner.

 The first time I had smashed potatoes was at Lola restaurant in Seattle.
-They’re served alongside one of the best Eggs Benedict I’ve ever tasted.
+They were served alongside one of the best Eggs Benedict I’ve ever tasted.
 And they instantly became my favorite breakfast side dish.
 To be honest, I am happy to eat only these potatoes for breakfast, any day of the week.

 There’s something about the crispy edges on these potatoes that makes them so good.
 Add butter and rosemary and they’re like little bits of heaven.